jlevy/og-equity-compensation/README.md

 We also provide mouseover (or short tap on mobile) for **definitions of terms**, related section suggestions, and external links while you read.

-### Legend

-Many items in this Guide are marked with the following:

-- 🔹 Important or often overlooked tip
-- ❗ Serious warning or “gotcha” (where risks or costs are significant)
-- 🔸 Caution, limitation, disadvantage, or quirk
-- 🌪 Controversial topic where informed opinion varies significantly
-- ☝️ Common confusion or misunderstanding, such as confusing terminology
-- ∑ Technical point (arcane or academic and not essential)
-- 📰 New or recent developments
-- 🚧 Expansion or improvement needed (please help!)

-You’ll also see links marked:

-- 💰 May require payment to read
-- 🔑 May require an account to read
-- 📥 PDF or form or download
-- 🔨 Interactive online tool

 ### How this Guide is organized

 This Guide contains a lot of material.